Stevepetoskey/Godot-Planet-System/README.md

 ## Planet shading

-**Keep in mind this current version is a bit buggy and may not work as intended**

 First things first, on the planet instance (which should only be a sprite with some timers under it) add a shader.
 This shader is very simple (To simple as of right now, It needs to be able to block out anything behind it) all it needs to do is mask out whatever part is supposed to be shaded, which can be done with this:
 ```GLSL
 shader_type canvas_item;